MyutVoilim/MyutVoilim/README.md

 - Easy naviation from customer to associated ATVs or ATVs to associated customers.
 - Ability to print forms for physical backups

-<b>Challenges Overcome:</b>Understood the unique challenges that come with working together with the client to create a solution the the SDLC.
-Worked closely with client to find business requirement and apply itterative design through client feedback to create impactful tailored solution.
+<b>Challenges Overcome:</b>
+- <b>Client Collaboration:</b> Worked closely with the client to ensure the system met their specific needs.
+Involved in extensive planning and iterative feedback sessions to fine-tune the system's features and functionalities.
+- <b>Business Requirements Analysis:</b> Focused on aligning the database design with the practical business requirements of the repair shop.
+- <b>System Design and Presentation:</b> Carefully designed the system with an emphasis on usability, and actively involved the client in the design process to incorporate their feedback and additional functionality requirements.

 # More About Me